SakthivelMadhu/Java_Interview_Prep_Assignment/README.md

 # Problem 10: What are the different types of relationships in JPA?

-One-to-One (1:1): Each record in the first table is related to one record in the second table, and vice versa.
+One-to-One (1:1): Each record in the first table is related to one record in the second table, and vice versa. <br>
-One-to-Many (1:N): Each record in the first table can be related to multiple records in the second table.
+One-to-Many (1:N): Each record in the first table can be related to multiple records in the second table. <br>
-Many-to-One (N:1): Multiple records in the first table can be related to one record in the second table.
+Many-to-One (N:1): Multiple records in the first table can be related to one record in the second table. <br>
-Many-to-Many (N:N): Multiple records in the first table can be related to multiple records in the second table.
+Many-to-Many (N:N): Multiple records in the first table can be related to multiple records in the second table. <br>
 # Problem 11: How do you define One-to-One Mapping in JPA?
 ```bash
 @Entity